vonnieda/WhoaLife/README.md

 # WhoaLife

-WhoaLife is a private daily diary that emails you once a day to ask you how.
+WhoaLife is a private daily diary that emails you once a day to ask you how your day went.
 Just reply to the email and the diary entry is saved.
 You can see all your entries by clicking the link in the email, and you get to see one of your older entries in each email.